 8. Apply a Speck of Toothpaste

-The toothpaste that you use regularly to clean your teeth can also help clear up an acne problem.
-This is, in fact, one of the easiest home remedies for acne.
+The toothpaste you regularly use to clean your teeth can also help clear up an acne problem.
+This is, in fact, one of the most accessible home remedies for acne.
 The toothpaste will reduce the swelling and dry out the acne.

-- Apply a small amount of white toothpaste on the affected area before going to bed. if you have somewhat sensitive skin then you can rinse it off after 5 minutes, else you can leave it on overnight.
+- Apply a small amount of white toothpaste to the affected area before bed. if you have somewhat sensitive skin, you can rinse it off after 5 minutes or leave it on overnight.
 Within a day or two, you should see significant improvement.

 9. Rub Garlic

-The topical application of garlic can help clear away the acne on your skin.
+The topical application of garlic can help clear the acne on your skin.